wavemotion-dave/ColecoDS/README.md

 * 58d86a2a	writer.rom (ADAM)
 ```

 For the MSX, we support 4 optional BIOS ROMs.
-To be honest, after quite a bit of searching online, I'm not quite sure what machine the ubiquitous msx.rom represents - it's some generic European machine and from doing binary compares, it appears to be extrememly similar to the Goldstar FC-200 or possibly the Casio MX-15 (11 bytes different in each).
+To be honest, after quite a bit of searching online, I'm not quite sure what machine the ubiquitous msx.rom represents - it's some generic European machine and from doing binary compares, it appears to be extremely similar to the Goldstar FC-200 or possibly the Casio MX-15 (11 bytes different in each).

 As such, starting with version 8.2, ColecoDS will support 4 additional optional MSX BIOS roms as follows (and you can select them in Configuration and set a global default if you like):